Seanl80/Blind-Hunter/README.md

 ### Code

-My thanks go out to tutors Sarah and John at Code institue for their assistance in problems also to my mentor Harry for support, guidance and problem solving.
+My thanks go out to tutors Roman, Sarah and John at Code institue for their assistance in problems also to my mentor Harry for support, guidance and problem solving.